wansongtao/pure-admin-backend/README.md

 openssl rsa -pubout -in private_key.pem -out public_key.pem
 ```

-### Start the Container Service
+### Start Container Services

-Start the container using docker-compose:
+Use docker-compose to start containers:

 ```bash
 $ docker-compose --env-file .env.development up --build
 ```

-### Set Minio
+### Configure Minio

-#### Set Minio Access Key
+#### Set Minio Access Keys

-Access `http://localhost:9001` in the browser, log in to Minio using the username and password set in `docker-compose.yml`.
+Access `http://localhost:9001` in your browser and log in to Minio using the username and password set in `docker-compose.yml`.

-Select `Access Keys` in the left menu bar, then click `Create access key` in the upper right corner to create a new access key.
+Select `Access Keys` from the left menu bar, then click `Create access key` in the top right corner to create a new access key.

-You can then choose to fill the new access keys into the `MINIO_ACCESS_KEY` and `MINIO_SECRET_KEY` fields in the `.env.development` file, or copy the `MINIO_ACCESS_KEY` and `MINIO_SECRET_KEY` from the `.env.development` file to the created access keys.
+You can then either fill the new access key into `MINIO_ACCESS_KEY` and `MINIO_SECRET_KEY` in the `.env.development` file, or copy the `MINIO_ACCESS_KEY` and `MINIO_SECRET_KEY` from the `.env.development` file into the created access key.

 #### Set Minio Bucket

-Access `http://localhost:9001` in the browser, log in to Minio using the username and password set in `docker-compose.yml`.
+Access `http://localhost:9001` in your browser and log in to Minio using the username and password set in `docker-compose.yml`.

-Select `Buckets` in the left menu bar, then click the `avatar` bucket on the right.
-After entering the bucket, select `Anonymous`, then click `Add Access Rule` in the upper right corner.
-In the popup window, enter `/` in the `Prefix` field, select `readonly` for `Access`, and click `Save`.
+Select `Buckets` from the left menu bar, then click the `avatar` bucket on the right.
+After entering the bucket, select `Anonymous`, then click `Add Access Rule` in the top right corner.
+In the popup, enter `/` for `Prefix`, select `readonly` for `Access`, and click `Save`.

 ### Install Dependencies